fpereiro/gotoB/tutorial/tutorial.md

 1. Clarity about when things are updated.
 2. Possibility of using an uniform approach for updating parts of the UI.

-The first advantage is self-explanatory, but not the second.
-By *an uniform approach*, we mean that an utility function, or perhaps a larger tool (like a library or framework) can be tasked with updating parts of the app when the state changes.
+The first advantage allows for a greater understanding of the app by those who maintain it.
+The second advantage, *uniform approach*, means that an utility function, or perhaps a larger tool (like a library or framework) can be tasked with updating parts of the app when the state changes.
 This can make our code simpler and shorter.

 The alternative to an uniform approach is to define specific functions to update certain parts of the app, for example:
 - `update_clock`: updates the elapsed time.